“This badge teaches you to place yourself in the shoes of someone else,” says merit badge counselor John Krejcha of Vancouver, Wash. “It’s unique.”

 It’s also important, given that one in five Americans reports having a disability, according to the U.S. Census Bureau.

 Krejcha doesn’t focus on statistics when he teaches the badge, though.
 He focuses on people.
 By talking about famous people who haven’t let their disabilities define them, he helps Scouts see the person — not the wheelchair or the hearing aid or the behavior.
 “The first person I use is James West, the first chief executive of the BSA, who was disabled [with one leg shorter than the other],” he says.
 “That ties Scouting directly to a disability.”

 Ron Luke of Austin, Texas, makes an even tighter connection.
 For the past two years, Luke, who chairs the advancement committee for the Capitol Area Council’s Armadillo District, has coordinated annual Disabilities Awareness clinics.
-One of the presenters is a Scout who has cerebral palsy — along with about 80 merit badges and the William T. Hornaday Award.
+One of the presenters is a Scout who has cerebral palsy — along with about 80 merit badges.
 “That’s a very good experience for them,” Luke says.
 “They seem to get it.”
 They also get Requirement 3a (“Talk to a Scout who has a disability …”) signed off.

 Luke holds the clinics at the headquarters of Easter Seals Central Texas, and Easter Seals staff members and volunteers do all the teaching.
 “Because of that, we have all of the adaptive technology and are able to put on some experiences for the Scouts, such as navigating in a wheelchair and using distorted-vision glasses to give them some ability to relate, however superficially, to problems that people with disabilities have,” he says.